Moist, Tender, And Full Of Flavor, This Is The Homemade Smoked Pastrami Recipe That All The Other Sites Have Copied

 How Katz’s makes pastrami

-As best as I can tell Katz's process begins with brisket.
+As best as I can tell Katz’s process begins with brisket.
 This is the pectoral muscles.
 Some think they use plate, a.k.a. navel.
-This is a cut from the area below the ribs, behind the brisket and it is a lot fattier than brisket.
+This is a cut from the area below the ribs, behind the brisket and it is a lot fattier than brisket and has a lot of unchewable sinew.
 The picture I took below looks a lot more like brisket to me than plate.
 I use brisket because carving plate leaves huge rivers of fat in the meat.

 Chef Kenny Kohn says they soak the meat for weeks in a salty, spicy brine/cure.
 What comes out is essentially corned beef, but their pastrami process is different from their corned beef process because the corned beef is dry cured, not soaked in a brine.
 At least that’s what they tell me.